stepstone-ventures/step-pay/DEPLOYMENT.md

 Handles client-side routing for Next.js pages

 ### `next.config.ts`
-Includes configuration to ensure JSON data files are included in the build
+Includes configuration for image optimization (unoptimized for Netlify)

+### `.netlifyignore`
+Specifies files to exclude from Netlify build (but not from Git)

 ## Mock Data